-- (a) How to define the effective height; - (b) The height requirements.

-With regard to low speed dynamic test, the informal group should:

-- (a) Define test conditions that reflect accidents in the real world, including the performance of seat backs and head restraints as a system; - (i) Tests conducted on the whole vehicle as available on the market, and/or on production seats mounted on sleds; - (ii) Number and conditions of sled pulses; - (b) Working within the accepted knowledge concerning the mechanism of minor neck injury and other rear impact injuries, identify parameters that may be used to advance developments in occupant protection through, for example; - (i) Analyzing accidents; - (ii) Performing volunteer tests (low speed only) and simulations with human body finite elements (FE) models; - (c) Evaluate dummies that reflect the above mechanism with high fidelity to the human body and which demonstrate an acceptable level of perfection as a measuring instrument; - (i) In particular, the dummy evaluations shall include an assessment of their biofidelity in the critical areas associated with the safety technology under review, their repeatability and their reproducibility;

-- (ii) Define the dummy sitting conditions to minimise variation in test results; - (iii) Harmonize the test dummy and calibration test; - (d) Evaluate indicators of human body injury that reflect the minor neck and other rear impact injury mechanisms; - (i) E.g. measure the relative movement between the upper and lower parts of the neck and the forces applied to each of these parts; - (e) Define reference values which should be based on the results of injury risk analysis and feasibility studies.
+- 8. With regard to head restraint height, the informal group should decide: - (a) How to define the effective height; - (b) The height requirements. - 9.
+With regard to low speed dynamic test, the informal group should: - (a) Define test conditions that reflect accidents in the real world, including the performance of seat backs and head restraints as a system: - Tests conducted on the whole vehicle as available on the market, and/or on production seats mounted on sleds; - (ii) Number and conditions of sled pulses. - (b) Working within the accepted knowledge concerning the mechanism of minor neck injury and other rear impact injuries, identify parameters that may be used to advance developments in occupant protection through, for example: - (i) Analyzing accidents; - (ii) Performing volunteer tests (low speed only) and simulations with human body finite elements (FE) models. - (c) Evaluate dummies that reflect the above mechanism with high fidelity to the human body and which demonstrate an acceptable level of perfection as a measuring instrument: - In particular, the dummy evaluations shall include an assessment of their biofidelity in the critical areas associated with the safety technology under review, their repeatability and their reproducibility; - (ii) Define the dummy sitting conditions to minimise variation in test results; - (iii) Harmonize the test dummy and calibration test. - (d) Evaluate indicators of human body injury that reflect the minor neck and other rear impact injury mechanisms: - (i) For example, measure the relative movement between the upper and lower parts of the neck and the forces applied to each of these parts. - (e) Define reference values which should be based on the results of injury risk analysis and feasibility studies.

-With regard to evaluation, the informal group should evaluate the effects on reduction of injury and cost-effectiveness of the proposals.
+10. With regard to evaluation, the informal group should evaluate the effects on reduction of injury and cost-effectiveness of the proposals.

-History of the Discussions
+IV History of the discussions

-1) Head Restraint Height
+11. Head Restraint Height

 The Netherlands proposed to measure the height by combining it with the backset in order to ensure the effectiveness of head restraints for tall occupants.
-At the 2nd informal group meeting, the Netherlands pointed out that the backset is not considered under the methods of the current R17, EuroNCAP, and IIWPG and proposed a new evaluation method that combines the height and backset.
+At the second informal group meeting, the Netherlands pointed out that the backset is not considered under the methods of the current UNECE Regulation No. 17, EuroNCAP, and IIWPG and proposed a new evaluation method that combines the height and backset.
 In this evaluation method, measurements are performed at the center only.
 Measurements according to this evaluation method would require the height to be raised by about 40 mm.
 Some issues related to this method were pointed out, such as remaining uncertainties, reproducibility/repeatability, and hindrance to rear visibility.
-The Netherlands was to conduct additional evaluations taking these issues into consideration by the next meeting.
+The Netherlands will review the concept of the proposed test method and to submit, as necessary, any revisions to the proposal by August 2010.

-2) Dynamic Evaluation Method
+12. Dynamic Evaluation Method